A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Discussion

+\begin{enumerate}[i] \item complementary spatial distribution between the two clouds, and \item bridge feature(s) connecting the two clouds in velocity space, and \item U-shaped morphology. \end{enumerate} These three features are based on numerical modelling of colliding clouds by \citet{Habe_Ohta} and subsequent observational tests summarised by \citet{Fukui_rev}.
+This model assumes the collision between two clouds of different sizes, and the smaller cloud penetrates deeply into the large cloud and creates a cavity in the large cloud.
+Because this cavity is made by the motion of the small cloud, the small cloud and cavity show spatially complementary (or anti-correlated) distribution.
+In a case where the collision direction and line-of-sight have a non-zero angle, the complementary distribution between the small cloud and cavity has displacement due to the projection effect.
+This displacement is predicted by the numerical calculation of \citet{Takahira2014} and its synthetic observation by \citet{Fukui_2018_Orion}, and actually observed (e.g., \citealp{Fukui_2018_Orion, Sano_2021_M33, Fujita_carina, Yamada2021}).

+The colliding two clouds exchange momentum, and an intermediate velocity component arises, which is observed as the bridge feature in the position-velocity diagram.
+The bridge feature is often observed as a ``V-shape'' in the position velocity diagram with the small cloud at the vertex and two bridges linking to the large cloud.
+The U-shape is due to the compression of the large cloud induced by the penetration of the small cloud.
+Because of the compression, the bottom of the ``U-shape'' is the densest in the colliding two-cloud system.

-In W3~Main we argue that the properties of the W3~Main red cloud and the W3~Main blue cloud show the three observed signatures i-iii) of CCC. $\sim$4~$\kms$, a projected velocity separation, gives a lower limit to the actual collision velocity, and is larger than the typical linewidth of the two clouds.
-A realistic local sound speed is given by the Alfvenic speed which is a few km/s if density and magnetic field are assumed to be 300~cm$^{-3}$ and $20$~$\mathrm{\mu}$G, respectively \citep{Inoue_Fukui}.
-The two clouds are peaked toward IRS2 in the cluster identified by \citep{Bik2012}, which corresponds to the densest part in the U-shaped morphology, and match the picture of a U-shape.
+In W3 Main, we argue that the properties of the $-39$~$\kms$ cloud and the $-43$~$\kms$ cloud show the three observed signatures i--iii of CCC.
+4~$\kms$, a projected velocity separation, gives a lower limit to the actual collision velocity and is larger than the typical linewidth of the two clouds.
+A realistic local sound speed is provided by the Alfvenic speed, which is a few $\kms$ if density and magnetic field are assumed to be 300 cm$^{-3}$ and 20 $\mu$G, respectively, being the typical conditions of the interstellar medium \citep{Crutcher2010}.
+The two clouds peaked toward IRS 2 in the cluster identified by \citet{Bik2012}, which corresponds to the densest part in the U-shaped morphology and matches the picture of a U-shape formed by the Habe-Ohata model.